opentoonz/opentoonz_docs/source/creating_movements.rst

     - Right-click a drawing in the Viewer to choose from the menu that opens the Select command related to the object hierarchically linked that you want to edit, from the first one up to the table.

-.. note:: The right-click menu first lists all the columns containing overlapping drawings, then the columns and objects that are hierarchically linked to the clicked one.
+.. note:: The right-click menu lists in first place all the columns containing overlapping drawings, then the columns and objects that are hierarchically linked to the clicked one.

 .. tip:: **To select links:**